 Sasquatch Syndicate Inc.

-Sasquatch Syndicate is a Washington State Non-Profit organization promoting the research and discovery of Sasquatch through various forms of entertainment, media, and events.
+Sasquatch Syndicate is based in Seattle, WA and promotes the research and discovery of Sasquatch through various forms of entertainment, media, and events.

 As a Syndicate our goal is to unite not divide, and ultimately bring groups and individuals together to share all we know about this phenomenon.